ThisIsALegitUsername/Resent-web/README.md

+# NOTICE: THE MAIN WEBSITE HAS BEEN TAKEN DOWN.
+USE [THIS LINK](https://reslauncher.vercel.app) FOR NOW.
+I DO NOT OWN THAT SITE.

 # Resent

 Resent is the best eaglercraft pvp client.
 With a wide variety of both mods and texture packs, this client will become your new main in no time.
-Resent has updates **extremely** often.
-Want proof? check out my contribution (hours of sleep lost) graph.
+Resent updates **extremely** often.
+Join the discord to see all the updates.

 ## Features